TaBSA -- A framework for training and benchmarking algorithms scheduling tasks for mobile robots working in dynamic environments: Software description

 Apart from using a specific \StRobot{}'s model, the \StScenario{} defines important aspects necessary for testing and training task management agents.
 These are the 'tasks' list and the 'environment'.
 The \StScenario{} also defines when the simulation starts and ends.
 Its capabilities can be extended using prepared plugins.
 The scenario's most important operations are presented in the form of pseudocode in \Fig{fig:pseudocodes_scenario_task}.

 The 'tasks' list contains every \StTask{} the robot should work on during the specific training session.
 We can define the different types of \StTasks{} our robot is supposed to perform as long as they can be represented in our restricted environment, as per [UC1.2.2].
-This includes, a.o., simple operations such as navigation, picking, and placing of objects.
-Once we decide, we can fill the list with the selected amount for each type of \StTask{}.
-Each \StTask{} must possess the 'request\_time' property that represents at what time it is presented to the robot.
-The \StTask{}'s operations include is\_called() and is\_completed().
-Apart from 'tasks', the scenario also possesses the 'jobs' list.
-This list contains solely the \StTasks{} that have already been called (is\_called() operation returns True), so it can never contain a \StTask{} that can't be found on the 'tasks' list.

-The \StScenario{} defines the 'environment' (of \StEnvironment{} stereotype) consisting of a flat map with walls, door openings, and furniture (simple shapes blocking the movement), items placed on the furniture, and moving humans represented by footprints of their legs, as per use case [UC1.2.3].
-Simulated humans move on the map using simple kinematic equations and PRM algorithm for path planning, and their behaviour defines what happens after they reach the end of their path.
-They can circle between two points, choose a new destination, instantly change their position and choose a new destination, or just disappear.
-Humans are dynamically embedded on the map to make it possible for the robot to consider them during navigation.
-This represents the system incorporating external sensors for human detection.
-Manipulation targets are described solely by objects' location.
+The \StScenario{} defines the \StEnvironment{} consisting of a flat map with walls, door openings, and furniture (simple shapes blocking the movement), items placed on the furniture, and moving humans represented by footprints of their legs, as per use case [UC1.2.3].
+Simulated humans move on the map using simple kinematic equations and PRM algorithm for path planning, and they execute complex behaviours like going though list of destinations.
+Humans are embedded on the map, so the robot has to avoid them.
+Robot manipulation targets placed in the environment are moveable by the robot.
 These provide a highly simplified representation of a real robot's environment but are sufficient to evaluate \StTask{} execution order and allow training of neural network-based algorithm in a reasonable time.
 Due to its simplicity, it also satisfies the use case [UC2.2].